 Most tea houses more than a days walk from a town have a similar setup; two to three twin beds in every room, one overhead light (that works sometimes), a window and personal lock and key for your door.
 The beds are generally comfortable with a foam pad, pillow, and a blanket.
 We always ask travelers to bring a sleeping bag to ensure that you stay warm enough at night, and there is no guarantee of cleanliness when it comes to shared beds and sheets.
 A sleeping bag, or at least a liner in the warm months, is always a good idea.
 A solid pair of earplugs will also help ensure a good night’s sleep.

 We always try to reserve single rooms for travelers who request it.
-At times, the trail gets so crowded that trekkers may be asked to share rooms to save space.
-While not ideal, it’s just a fact on the trail as tea houses are limited and everyone needs a place to sleep!
+At times, the trail gets so crowded that trekkers may be asked by the tea house managers to share rooms to save space.
+While not ideal, it’s just a fact on the trail as tea houses are limited and everyone needs a place to sleep.

 Toilets and Showers